 "Finally, I brought a container from the restaurant into work, hoping someone else could reverse-engineer the ingredients."

 I tried many, many recipes to come close to the magic of Pio Pio's sauce, none of which hit the mark.
 Finally, I brought a container from the restaurant into work, hoping someone else could reverse-engineer the ingredients.
-My obsession, along with my frustration, was building, and I needed a slight break from the sauce that taunted me.
+My admiration, along with my frustration, was building, and I needed a slight break from the sauce that taunted me.

 Chile Pepper Editor-in-Chief Laura Dankowski took on the challenge, blending my scattered notes from past trials, along with her own hunch of what she tasted.
 We decided both jalapeños and aji paste (usually found in the Mexican section of grocery stores) were a must, and Laura hit on the addition of cheese, which added the necessary touch of saltiness.
 It's not exact—but pretty darn close.